Insights

 While there is more involved in human reaction time than just mental processing, the important concepts here are:

 2. Increasing latency above 13 ms has an increasingly negative impact on human performance for a given task.
-While imperceptible at first, added latency continues to degrade a human’s processing ability until approaching 75 to 100 ms. Here we become very conscious that input has become too slow and we must rely on adapting to conditions by anticipating input rather than simply reacting to input.
+While imperceptible at first added latency continues to degrade a human’s processing ability until approaching 75 to 100 ms. Here, we become acutely aware that input has occurred.
+From this point on, the brain relies on adapting to conditions by anticipating input rather than simply reacting to it.

 In a duel, for example, a 100 ms lag matters.
 Especially if it is random and cannot be anticipated.